Applied Master's Program Admission

 Students gain experience within the program for careers in a variety of fields including aerospace, consulting, biomedicine and energy.
 Based on its geographical location and faculty expertise, the department has relationships with some of the top engineering companies such as Boeing, PNNL, Intel, Micron and Hitachi Consulting.
-Graduates of the program pursue careers in research and development, serve as consultants, engage in entrepreneurial activities or strengthen their application for doctoral studies.
+Graduates of the program pursue careers in research and development, serve as consultants, engage in entrepreneurial activities, or pursue doctoral studies.
 A broad selection of courses and faculty mentors enables the student to tailor their academic program and to establish their own desired expertise.

 Find out what some MSE Applied Master's Program alumni are doing in these student stories.